Skiracer33/censor-fix/README.md

 [![Documentation Status](https://readthedocs.org/projects/censor-fix/badge/?version=latest)](https://censor-fix.readthedocs.io/en/latest/?badge=latest)

+Please look at the website https://censor-fix.readthedocs.io/en/latest/

 A library for multiple imputation of censored data.

 This software performs multiple imputation on censored data using the probabilistic programming langauge (ppl) stan.
 For 1d imputation the library can fits a distribution to data to create imputations.